The Miss Globe

 The Miss Globe is an international beauty pageant held annually since 1925.
 Initially known as Dream Girl International, the contest was rebranded as Miss Globe in 1975.
 There are three Miss Globe pageants, which are spin-offs from the original Miss Globe founded by Charlie See.
 The founder and coordinator of these trademarks is Mr. Alien Mouradian, also known as Charlie See.
 Miss Globe was registered with the Bureau of Patents and Trademarks in Washington, D.C., in 1975.
 As The Miss Globe, organized by the Deliart Association, the pageant is now officially headquartered in Albania.

-The current titleholder, Chayathanus Saradatta from Thailand, was crowned on 15 October 2025, at the Tirana The Palace of Congresses in Albania.
+The current titleholder, Chayathanus Saradatta from Thailand, was crowned on 15 October 2025, at the Palace of Congresses in Tirana, Albania.
 She succeeded Miss Globe 2024, Diana Moreno of Colombia.